ublue-os/website/docs/guide/software.md

 ## Flatpak

-Flatpak is the default way of installing GUI applications on immutable Fedora variants.
+Flatpak is the default way of installing GUI applications on image-based Fedora variants.
 [Flathub](https://flathub.org/) is the largest repository of Flatpak applications.
 On Fedora versions below 38, you might need to add the Flathub repository by running
 ```
 flatpak remote-add --if-not-exists --user flathub https://flathub.org/repo/flathub.flatpakrepo
 ```